 Type 1 and Type 2 connectors are the most commonly used AC sockets – typically for AC Household and Public Charging.
 All current Kia PHEV / EVs use a Type 2 connector.

 DC CHARGING CONNECTORS

-For fast charging, the CHAdeMO and SAE Combo (also known as Type 2 CCS, which stands for “Combined Charging System”) are the most commonly used connectors.
-These two connectors are not interchangeable however (a CHAdeMO port cannot charge using an SAE Combo plug, and vice versa).
+For rapid charging, the CHAdeMO and and Type 2 CCS (which stands for “Combined Charging System”) are the most commonly used connectors.
+These two connectors are not interchangeable however (a CHAdeMO port cannot charge using a CCS plug, and vice versa).
 So before driving to a charging station you’ll need to know if your car is compatible with the connectors available.
-Some may just have a CHAdeMO connector, some just an SAE Combo Type 2 CCS connector, and some both.
+Some chargers may just have a CHAdeMO connector, some just a 2 CCS connector, and some both.
 All DC charging stations have a tethered charging cable, so you don’t need to bring your own.